Kodokushi: Statistics

 Statistics regarding kodokushi are often incomplete or inaccurate.
+Kodokushi mostly affects men who are 50 or older.
 Japan's public broadcaster NHK reported that 32,000 elderly people nationwide died alone in 2009.
 The number of kodokushi tripled between 1983 and 1994, with 1,049 lonely deaths reported in Tokyo in 1994.
 In 2008, there were more than 2,200 reported lonely deaths in Tokyo.
 Similar numbers were reported in 2011.
-One private moving company in Osaka reported that 20 percent of the moving company's jobs (300 per year) involved removing the belongings of people who had died lonely deaths.
+One private moving company in Osaka reported that 20% of the moving company's jobs (300 per year) involved removing the belongings of people who had died lonely deaths.
 Approximately 4.5% of funerals in 2006 involved instances of kodokushi.

-Kodokushi mostly affects men who are 50 or older.
+During the first half of 2024, the National Police Agency reported that 37,227 individuals living alone were found dead at home, with 70% of these being aged 65 and above, and nearly 4,000 bodies discovered more than a month after death, including 130 that remained unnoticed for at least a year.

 Causes

 Several reasons for the increase in kodokushi have been proposed.
 One proposed reason is increased social isolation.
 A decreasing proportion of elderly Japanese people are living in multi-generational housing and are instead living alone.
 Elderly people who live alone are more likely to lack social contacts with family and neighbors, and are therefore more likely to die alone and remain undiscovered.

 Additionally, the economic slump in Japan since 1990 has been cited as contributing to the increase in lonely deaths.
 Since 1990, many Japanese businessmen have been forced into early retirement.
 Many of these men have never married and become socially isolated when removed from the corporate culture.

 Masaki Ichinose, head of the University of Tokyo's Institute of Death and Life Studies, hypothesizes that the increase in kodokushi is linked to Japan's contemporary culture which ignores death.
 Several hundred years ago, Japanese people commonly confronted death; for example, bodies were typically buried by family members.
 In contrast, in modern Japan, there are fewer opportunities to witness death and death is not readily discussed.

 Hypothesized psychological reasons for the increase in kodokushi include social apathy and life stress.
 Social isolation is used as a coping mechanism to avoid stressful situations.
-Scholars have also analyzed how "contemporary discourse constructs kodokushi as a "bad death" and as evidence for the decay of "traditional" social bonds, such as family, neighborhood and company ties," with government and community initiatives thereby pushing "to implement new welfare systems, often suggesting to re-activate lost family and community bonds".
+Scholars have also analyzed how "contemporary discourse constructs kodokushi as a "bad death" and as evidence for the decay of traditional social bonds, such as family, neighborhood and company ties," with government and community initiatives thereby pushing "to implement new welfare systems, often suggesting to re-activate lost family and community bonds".